 where sfsep is the safety factor defined for separation as defined in Table 5-4,

-and Φ is the force ratio defined in equation [7.4.6].
+and Φn is the force ratio defined in equation [7.4.6].

 Fastener Tensile Failure

 External Vs Overall Load

 The calculations of the MoS for axial loads depend on how the joint transmits externally applied shear loads.
 Two modes of shear load transfer are included in these guidelines, ‘Friction Grip’ and ‘Bearing’ (see Section 9).